2005 World Championships in Athletics – Men's 4 × 100 metres relay

-The Men's 4 x 100 metres relay at the 2005 World Championships in Athletics was held at the Helsinki Olympic Stadium on August 12 and August 13.
+The Men's 4 × 100 metres relay at the 2005 World Championships in Athletics was held at the Helsinki Olympic Stadium on August 12 and August 13.

 Great Britain just beat Jamaica (38.28, SB) and Australia (38.32, SB) to bronze medal position.
 The United States' team did not participate in the final, having bungled their first relay stick handoff in their qualification heat the previous day.

+The winning margin was 0.02 seconds which as of 2024 remains the only time the men's 4 x 100 metres relay was won by less than 0.05 seconds at these championships.

 Medals

 Qualifying

 From the initial two heats the first three teams in each plus two fastest losers progressed through to the final.

 All times shown are in seconds.